-My research is focused on understanding the molecular mechanism behind risk factor for neurodegenerative disorders.
-I am leading a research group of 14 people, including 1 assistant professor, 9 postdocs and 2 PhD student.
-I am cosupervisor of 2 PhD students.
+I work at KI 20% and my research is focused on understanding the molecular mechanism behind risk factor for neurodegenerative disorders.
+I am leading a research group of 6 people, including 2 assistant professors, 2 postdocs and 2 PhD students.
 So far, I have directed 10 PhD thesis.

 2011 Senior University Lecturer.
 Karolinska Institutet.